Zezombye/blog/articles/relationships.md

 Mainstream views of love speak of it as being “unconditional” and you may think “damn, I longed for unconditional love”.
 You shouldn’t, because love being conditional is what gives it its value.

 I **want** my girlfriend to love me conditionally.
-That way when she says “I love you” it actually *means* something.
+That way, when she says “I love you”, it actually *means* something.
 I’d think “damn, out of all people in the world, I won her love”.
 I would feel extremely confident.

 If my girlfriend loved me unconditionally?
 I’d be like “eh whatever, you’d love me no matter what anyway, and you’d love me regardless of who I am.
 I could be a complete loser and you’d still love me.
 Your love is worthless”.
 It would be the equivalent of a participation trophy, and nobody likes those.